-We’ve known for decades that a properly installed car seat can dramatically reduce the incidence of injury and death in vehicle crashes.
-But until just a few years ago, there were only a handful of manufacturers who made seats for children with special needs.
-This meant that parents had an extra challenge with integrating their children into their family’s day-to-day activities if a typical safety seat couldn’t meet their needs.
+A properly installed car seat can dramatically reduce the incidence of injury and death in vehicle crashes.
+But until just a few years ago, there were only a handful of manufacturers who made seats for children with special healthcare needs.
+This meant that parents had an extra challenge with integrating their children into their family’s day-to-day activities if a standard car seat couldn’t meet their needs.

-Many children with special needs can exhibit disruptive behaviors as part of their disability, some of which may interfere with customary passenger safety procedures.
+Many children with special healthcare needs can exhibit disruptive behaviors, some of which may distract or interfere with the driver of the vehicle.
 In these cases, there are safeguards to accommodate these behaviors and keep children safe.

-Children with special needs that are physical may need modifications that cannot be made to standard car seats and safety practices.
+Children with special positioning needs may require modifications that cannot be made to standard car seats.

-Generally, children with poor motor control will need a restraint that helps them sit up straight or stay in place.
-Large, specialized seats provide extra support to children who have outgrown a forward-facing car seat, but may be unable to use a booster seat.
+Generally, children with poor trunk control will need a restraint that helps them sit up straight or stay in place.
+Large, specialized seats provide extra support to children who have outgrown a forward-facing car seat, but lack the ability or maturity to use a booster seat.

 Children who are smaller or larger than their peers may also require special accommodations.
-Small children should remain in a rear- or forward-facing car seat with a five point harness until they have outgrown the height and weight limits of the seat.
-Large children may require seats with higher height and weight limits.
+Small children should remain in a rear- or forward-facing car seat with a five-point harness until they have outgrown the height and weight limits of the seat.
+Larger children may require seats with higher height and weight limits.

-Children in hip and leg casts may not fit comfortably or safely in a conventional car seat.
-Depending on the child’s size, she will need to be transported using a car bed, a specialized car seat, or vest.
+Children in hip and leg casts may not fit comfortably or safely in a standard car seat.
+Depending on the child’s size, they may need to be transported using a car bed, a specialized car seat, or vest.
 Your child’s medical team may refer you to someone who specializes in transporting children with complex transportation needs.